-The most common definition of intrauterine growth restriction (IUGR) is a fetal weight that is below the 10th percentile for gestational age as determined through an ultrasound.
-This can also be called small-for gestational age (SGA) or fetal growth restriction.
+The most common definition of Intrauterine Growth Restriction (IUGR) is a fetal weight that is below the 10th percentile for gestational age as determined through an ultrasound.
+Intrauterine Growth Restriction is also known as Small-for-Gestational-Age (SGA) or fetal growth restriction.

 Are there different types of IUGR?

 There are basically two different types of IUGR:

 - Symmetric or primary IUGR is characterized by all internal organs being reduced in size.
 Symmetric IUGR accounts for 20% to 25% of all cases of IUGR.

 - Asymmetric or secondary IUGR is characterized by the head and brain being normal in size, but the abdomen is smaller.

 Typically this is not evident until the third trimester.

 What are the risk factors?

 Pregnancies that have any of the following conditions may be at a greater risk at developing IUGR:

 - Poor nutrition during pregnancy